 Frequently Asked Questions

 The speeds offered by Wi-Fi 6 standards are adequate for an excellent gaming experience.
-But if you are switching to VR/AR-based games, the additional 6 GHz band will be a valuable addition to a reliable gaming experience.
+But if you are switching to VR/AR-based games, the additional 6 GHz band will be valuable to a reliable gaming experience.